prioritizing remote workforce cybersecurity

 Application permissions: Configure application permissions carefully, restricting users to actions essential for their roles.
 For example, limit who can modify critical settings in project management tools to prevent unintended changes.

-Temporary privileges: When elevated privileges are required temporarily, grant them for the necessary duration and revoke them afterwards.
+Temporary privileges: When elevated privileges are required temporarily, grant them for the necessary duration and revoke them afterward.
 This reduces the risk associated with extended access.

 Regular audits: Periodically review and update permissions to align with changing responsibilities.
 This practice ensures team members retain only the access they genuinely need.